ColemanFarv/ElevatorCode-/README.md

-# ElevatorCode-
+**ElevatorCode**

-Queens Engineering: 178, Data Structures and Algorithms Final capstone project
+*Queens Engineering: 178, Data Structures and Algorithms Final Capstone Project*

-Video of project working: https://queensuca-my.sharepoint.com/:v:/g/personal/21cf40_queensu_ca/ETZJQcOKksJInBri4_0KAmIBNZLjcPoI-rsat9ttv0f8xg?e=CUsbvT

-Description:
+**Description:**

-This project is an efficient multi-elevator system which can be adapted for each unique building.
+This project is an efficient multi-elevator system designed to minimize waiting times for users in busy buildings.
+It can be adapted for each unique building's requirements.

-Components Needed:
+**Components Needed:**

-Arduino H-12 wireless transeiver, Arduino lcd display and Arduino
+- Arduino H-12 wireless transceiver

-Overview:
+- Arduino LCD display
+- Arduino

+**Overview:**

-Often people wait a long time for an elevator, especially when buildings get busy.
-The system Team 10 designed minimizes the waiting time for the users and which can be adapted for any building.
-The goal was to be able have multiple elevators, that can wirelessly communicate to determine which elevator should be called.
-While the elevator has been told the set of floors to go to, it can also be called so it can pick up a person from a floor on its way to decrease waiting time.
-Once the person gets on, they can add floors in the direction the elevator is already going.
+Often, people experience long wait times for elevators in busy buildings.
+The system developed by Team 10 aims to minimize these waiting times by efficiently managing multiple elevators.
+The system allows elevators to wirelessly communicate to determine which elevator should be called.
+Additionally, elevators can be called to pick up passengers on their way to a set of floors, further reducing waiting times.
+Passengers can also add floors in the direction the elevator is already traveling once they are on board.

-Overall Design:
+**Overall Design:**

-The overall design uses one Arduino as the main control system, which wirelessly communicates to three other Arduinos that act as Elevators.
-Each of the 3 elevator Arduinos have the same code with only their unique identifier changed (a,b,c), whereas the main control Arduino has a much more complex code with the functions for deciding where the elevators go.
-The main Arduino sends out a message to each Arduino approixmately every 2 seconds with the next floor destination.
-The elevators will also send back if they have a request when needed.
-Overall the current location of the elevators are shown on each LCD display and the main control shows all 3 locations.
+The system comprises one Arduino serving as the main control system, which communicates wirelessly with three other Arduinos acting as elevators.
+Each elevator Arduino runs the same code, with only a unique identifier (a, b, c) changed.
+The main control Arduino has a more complex code responsible for determining elevator destinations.
+Approximately every 2 seconds, the main Arduino sends a message to each elevator Arduino with the next floor destination.
+The elevators also send back requests when needed.
+The current location of each elevator is displayed on LCD displays, with the main control showing all three locations.

+**Code:**

-Code for non-home base will be uploaded shorly
+- The code for non-home bases will be uploaded shortly.
+- `projectWiring.png` illustrates the electrical connections.
+- `homebasecode.ino` contains the code that will run on the main control Arduino.

+**Video Demo:**

+A video demonstration of the project working can be viewed [here](https://queensuca-my.sharepoint.com/:v:/g/personal/21cf40_queensu_ca/ETZJQcOKksJInBri4_0KAmIBNZLjcPoI-rsat9ttv0f8xg?e=CUsbvM).

+Feel free to contact the project team for further information.